The Northshore Education Consortium (NEC), one of the first educational collaboratives in Massachusetts, opened its doors to students in 1975.

 Friends of NEC Board

-Cindy Johnson, Vice President, EBSCO & NEC Parent
+Cindy Johnson, President, EBSCO & NEC Parent

 Andrea Kantaros, retired from People’s United Bank

 Debra Margolis, Spaulding Rehabilitation